 Whatever kind of protein is contained in the dog food, it will usually include the entire animal, even such parts of the animal that are considered completely unpalatable or even totally inedible by humans such as the brains, tongues, hooves, udders, and so forth.

 Perhaps most shockingly of all, even animals that die from euthanasia or various diseases will still be processed and rendered down into raw protein for inclusion in dog food.
 I sure wouldn’t want to feed that to my dog and I definitely don’t want to eat that myself under any conditions!

-In several well-known and not so well known scandals over the years, dog food companies both domestic and foreign have been caught “cutting” their foods with everything from sawdust to fine plastic in order to fool inspectors and save money on ingredients.
+In several well-known and not so well known scandals over the years, dog food companies both domestic and foreign have been caught “cutting” their foods with everything from sawdust to fine plastic and chemicals in order to fool inspectors and save money on ingredients.

 This stuff will definitely make your pet ill or even kill them, and it will definitely make you ill… or worse.

 Bacteria is Almost Certainly Present